 There is also no fixed monthly commitment.
-For postpaid plans, you are tied to a fixed amount of commitment but prepaid plans allow you to switch to cheaper or more expensive plan depends on your monthly budget.
-Or you may stop subscribing a new monthly plan if you are away for long holidays.
+For postpaid plans, you are tied to a fixed amount of commitment but prepaid plans allow you to switch to cheaper or more expensive plans depending on your monthly budget.
+Or you may stop subscribing to a new monthly plan if you are away for long holidays.

-Generally, prepaid plans are always cheaper in comparison to postpaid plans because they are meant for consumers with a lower budget.
+Generally, prepaid plans are always cheaper than postpaid plans because they are meant for consumers with a lower budget.
 Effective 6th September 2018, prepaid reload services are exempted from 6% Service Tax for Malaysians based on Section 34(3)(a) while the postpaid plans charge an additional 6% service tax (SST).
-You may check out a very comprehensive table prepared by Digi on explaining which services are charged with SST and which does not.

-I understand an average consumer’s need because I am standing in the same shoes.
-Coupling with my thorough research on available information from the service provider and consumer reviews from various online sources including Lowyat forum, I can help you to put an end of your search for the best Malaysia mobile prepaid plan.
+I understand an average consumer’s needs because I am standing in the same shoes.
+Combined with my thorough research and comparison of various prepaid plans, I am confident that I can help you to find the best Malaysia mobile prepaid plan.

 Data speed is the second most important factor and it is directly related to network coverage.
-There are 3G, 4G and 4G LTE network.
-4G LTE is the fastest of them all, wider 4G network, better internet speed.
+There are 3G, 4G, 4G LTE and 5G networks.

 Each prepaid plan is packaged and priced differently.
-It can be quite overwhelming for someone to look at so many different add-ons and passes which currently available.
-I am looking the best and most practical bargain of them all.
+I am looking for the best and most practical bargain of them all.